Lesterpaintstheworld/terminal-velocity/initial_chapter_frameworks.md

 9. **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.

 ## Chapter Frameworks Overview
 This document outlines the key themes and character arcs for each chapter, ensuring balanced coverage across all perspectives.
+Each chapter will explore the implications of AI integration and the ethical dilemmas faced by characters.

 ### Chapter Frameworks Overview
 ### Chapter 1: The Awakening